Janani1516/Smart-Route-Planner/README.md

 # Smart-Route-Planner
-A web-based interactive map application to find the shortest route between two points using Dijkstra's Algorithm and matplotlib for visulaization.
+Developed an interactive map application to find the shortest route between two points using Dijkstra's Algorithm and matplotlib for visulaization.

 # Features
 📍 Clickable interactive map with custom nodes and roads